Did you read the online news about the sub-standard meals given to YOG volunteers?

 By Republic Polytechnic’s Fann Sim

-Local internet forums are buzzing over the sub-standard food being served to the volunteers at the Youth Olympic Games (YOG).
+Local internet forums are buzzing over the sub-standard food being served to the volunteers at the Youth Olympic Games (YOG).The issue surfaced after a volunteer snapped a photo of the meal and uploaded it onto his Facebook page.

 According to the volunteer, a typical lunchbox consists of a piece of meat (fried chicken in this case), long beans, corn and white rice.
 Debate has raged on since the photo was posted on Tuesday.